stjude-biohackathon/KIDS24-team19/README.md

 # KIDS24-team19 #

 ### What is this repository for? ###
-This repository is for St. JUde KIDS BioHackathon team 19.
+This repository is for St. Jude KIDS24 BioHackathon team 19.
 Our project title is "Implementing a cloud based pipeline for prioritizing disease predisposition genes utilizing large public summary genetic count data"

 ### Contributors ###
 * Saima Sultana Tithi